-This page shows a list of product releases I had the opportunity to be involved in, either as a designer, a concept programmer, a product owner, or now a product manager / program owner.
+This page shows a list of product releases I had the opportunity to be involved in, either as a designer, a concept programmer, a product owner, or now as Director of Products.

 2017/10 – Maschine MK3